janm31415/trico/README.md

 Introduction
 ------------
-Trico is a C library for lossless compression and decompression of triangular 3D meshes and point clouds.
+Trico is a C library for fast lossless compression and decompression of triangular 3D meshes and point clouds.
 Currently Trico supports the compression of
   - 3D vertices of type `float`
   - 3D vertices of type `double`